sebelga/gstore-node/README.md

 });
 ```

-Just like with gcloud queries, there is an extra setting you can set inline: **simplifyResult** (default to true) to receive the full Datastore data or a
+Just like with gcloud queries, there is an extra setting you can set: **simplifyResult** (default to true) to receive the full Datastore data or a
 simplified response.

 ```